Tom Burke (environmentalist)

-Tom Burke CBE is a co-founder of E3G, Third Generation Environmentalism (Environmental Think Tank founded in 2004) and former Chair of its Board.
-He is also a visiting Honorary Professor of Imperial and University Colleges, London and a Senior Associate of Cambridge Institute for Sustainability Leadership (CISL).
+Tom Burke CBE is a co-founder of E3G, Third Generation Environmentalism (environmental think tank founded in 2004) and former chair of its board.
+He is also a visiting honorary professor of Imperial and University Colleges, London, and a senior associate of Cambridge Institute for Sustainability Leadership (CISL).
 He has a long track record of experience with international environmental organisations working with and for both non-governmental and official bodies.
-Burke has been a professional environmentalist for 50 years and was formerly Executive Director of Friends of the Earth. and of The Green Alliance.
-He was a Special Advisor to three Secretaries of State for the Environment from 1991-97.
+Burke has been a professional environmentalist for 50 years and was formerly Executive Director of Friends of the Earth and of The Green Alliance.
+He was a Special Advisor to three Secretaries of State for the Environment from 1991–97.

-He has been a senior advisor for a number of major companies including Rio Tinto, BP & Standard Charted Bank.
-He has also served as an advisor in the Deputy Prime Minister’s Office and the Foreign Office.
-He was a member of the Council of English Nature, Britain’s biodiversity regulator, from 1999 – 2005.
+He has been a senior advisor for a number of major companies including Rio Tinto, BP and Standard Chartered Bank.
+He has also served as an advisor in the Deputy Prime Minister's Office and the Foreign Office.
+He was a member of the Council of English Nature, Britain's biodiversity regulator, from 1999 to 2005.

-He has written and broadcast extensively and coined the term ‘green growth’ in 1987.
-In1993, Burke was appointed to United Nations Environment Programme's Global 500 Roll of Honour.
+He has written and broadcast extensively and coined the term green growth in 1987.
+In 1993, Burke was appointed to the United Nations Environment Programme's Global 500 Roll of Honour.

-He played a leading part in establishing the European Environment Bureau for nearly two decades and was the Secretary-General of the European and North American NGO preparations for the Rio Earth Summit.
+He played a leading part in establishing the European Environmental Bureau for nearly two decades and was the Secretary-General of the European and North American NGO preparations for the Rio Earth Summit.

 In 1997, Burke was appointed CBE for services to the environment.

-Tom is a frequent media commentator on broadcast and print media, speaker at events and active writer of blogs and on social media.
+He is a frequent media commentator on broadcast and print media, speaker at events and active writer of blogs and on social media.